mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 #### 1. update-if-old-value-takes-priority:

 Description:
-This comment suggest that we have the same property in both old and the latest property files with different values, as a default behaviour utility has retained the latest property file value.
+This comment suggest that we have the same property in both config version with different values, as a default behaviour utility has retained the latest property file value.
 If the old property file value is considered more appropriate, please manually update the same.

 Action:
-Users should manually update the property file values in the latest version and set the property value to the old value indicated in the "Old Value" column of the CSV file only if old property file value is considered more appropriate.
-This will ensure that the desired configuration from the old version is preserved in the updated config branch.
+Users should manually update the property file values in the latest version (v3) and set the property value to the old value indicated in the "Old Value" column of the CSV file only if old property file value is considered more appropriate.
+This will ensure that the desired configuration from the old version (v2) is preserved in the updated config branch.

 Use Case:
-This comment is useful when a property in the latest version has been changed, but the older value is still relevant for compatibility, stability, or other reasons.
+This comment is useful when a property in the latest version (v3) has been changed, but the older value is still relevant for compatibility, stability, or other reasons.
 By updating the property file manually, users can maintain expected behavior in the updated version.

 #### 2. copy-property-if-required-in-lts: